ashvardanian/StringZilla/README.md

 strzl_sort(&array, &your_config);
 ```

-## Contributing: Be a Part of the Monster Squad! 👾
+## Contributing 👾

-Ready to contribute?
 Here's how you can set up your dev environment and run some tests.

-### Development Scripts 📜
+### Development 📜

 ```sh
 # Clean up and install